spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/06-Week/03-Day/03-Day-LessonPlan.md

     * Keep the Default Schema field empty

-  * Hit "Test Connection" and, if the connection is successful, hit okay and double-click on the newly created field under the "MySQL Connections" text on the home page.
+  * Hit "Test Connection" and, if the connection is successful, hit okay and double-click on the newly created field under the "MySQL Connections" text on the home page

     * If the connection fails, raise your hand and one of us will come around to help you out.
 Until we come by, however, take this time to go online and see if there is anything online which might tell you what went wrong.
 Do not worry if you cannot find anything though, we will make sure to figure this out.

   * If your connection was successful and you have nothing else to do, feel free to help those around you in creating their connections.

-  * BONUS: Look into how you can create and use databases using SQL commands.
+  * BONUS: Look into how you can create and use databases using SQL commands

-  * BONUS: Look into the reasons why MySQL uses port 3306 as its default.
+  * BONUS: Look into the reasons why MySQL uses port 3306 as its default

-### 9. Instructor Do: Connections Vs. Databases (3 min)
+### 10. Instructor Do: Connections Vs. Databases (5 mins)

 * Now that everyone has created a connection to the localhost and is comfortably inside the SQL editor, ask your students whether or not this means that they have created a database as well.